microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="task" data-title="Task">

-> Use the Web App to view some products and ensure `catalog-api` can still use your Azure Cache for Redis instance
+> Use the Web App to view some products and ensure `catalog-api` can still use your Azure Managed Redis instance

 </div>